 If only I were 5″7 instead of 5″4.
 I wish I were five lbs lighter.
 I’d rather have straight than wavy hair.
 If only my eye sight were 20/20.
 Shoulda gone to Harvard.
 Or Stanford.
 Or maybe Yale.
 Why didn’t I marry the one who got away?
 He was and still is the perfect man, you idiot.
 Would life be easier if I weren’t Asian?
 Do I lose out on opportunities because I’m female??

 …we all have them.
 Secret desires.
 Insecurities.
 What ifs.
 Traits we wish we could change, because we think of the cards dealt to us as flaws, holding us back from being a CEO.
 Having the perfect man/woman.
-An A-list actor.
-That famous singer or even a super model.
+Being an A-list actor, famous singer or even a super model.
 We are the hardest judges of ourselves, for not being __________ enough and allow so called shortcomings to hold us back.

 Knock it off.

-It is impossible to be Steve Jobs, Oprah Winfrey, Angelina Jolie, Bill Gates, President Obama, Tom Brady or even the colleague, friend or family member we envy.
+It is impossible to be Steve Jobs, Oprah Winfrey, President Obama, Tom Brady or even the colleague, friend or family member we envy.
 We are all different and that’s what makes life so fucking fantastic.

 Do I ever think any of those thoughts up there?
 Sure I did.
 But I learned as a child, dwelling on things we cannot change, 99% of the time leads to negativity.
 I’ve attempted reshuffling the cards that were dealt to me, by trying to be someone I am not.
 I’ve watched others live as people they thought they wanted to be.
 In the end, that mentality of our twisted minds leads to endless misery.

 Success, only comes with confidence.
 Confidence is bred through a mindset to know, accept and use our strengths and weaknesses to achieve goals.
 It’s the only way to live.
 The only way to succeed.

 Why am I bothering to blog about this?